 The above 3-D table can be represented as 3-D data cube as shown in the following figure:

-Data mart contains the subset of organisation-wide data.
-This subset of data is valuable to specific group of an organisation. in other words we can say that data mart contains only that data which is specific to a particular group.
-For example the marketing data mart may contain only data related to item, customers and sales.
-The data mart are confined to subjects.
+Data marts contain a subset of organization-wide data that is valuable to specific groups of people in an organization.
+In other words, a data mart contains only those data that is specific to a particular group.
+For example, the marketing data mart may contain only data related to items, customers, and sales.
+Data marts are confined to subjects.

-window based or Unix/Linux based servers are used to implement data marts.
-They are implemented on low cost server.
+Windows-based or Unix/Linux-based servers are used to implement data marts.
+They are implemented on low-cost servers.

-The implementation cycle of data mart is measured in short period of time i.e. in weeks rather than months or years.
+The implementation cycle of a data mart is measured in short periods of time, i.e., in weeks rather than months or years.

-The source of data mart is departmentally structured data warehouse.
+The source of a data mart is departmentally structured data warehouse.

-The view over a operational data warehouse is known as virtual warehouse.
-It is easy to built the virtual warehouse.
-Building the virtual warehouse requires excess capacity on operational database servers.
+The view over an operational data warehouse is known as virtual warehouse.
+It is easy to build a virtual warehouse.
+Building a virtual warehouse requires excess capacity on operational database servers.